 - Keeping nails trimmed short and smooth

-- Avoid being barefoot in public showers, locker rooms, pools or gyms
+- Not going barefoot in public showers, locker rooms, pools, or gyms

-- Follow your doctors instructions at all times
+- Following your doctor’s instructions at all times

 Here are some of the most popular products on the market for itchy feet.
 You should be able to find them in your local pharmacy, drug store, grocery store, or online: